sagbonkh/sagbonkh/README.md

 ### Hi there, I'm Sidney Agbonkhese 👋
 [![Linkedin Badge](https://img.shields.io/badge/-sagbonkh-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/sagbonkh/)

 I am an accomplished Full Stack Developer with a Bachelor's in Computing Science and an AWS-certified cloud Practitioner.
+While I am happy working on both, I have a slight preference for working on Web applications as opposed to Mobile apps.
 I am committed to leveraging my skills to drive innovation and success in future projects.

 ### A Little More About Me
   ```